 “How did you make that?” rather than “Did you make that?”

-• Sales people give the customer their full attention.
 It makes the customer feel important and valued.
-It improves the chances of building a relationship; it improves the chances of making a sale.
+It improves the chances of building a relationship and making a sale.

 A child also requires a parent’s focus.
 Distractions such as a mobile phone, a television or other people can make a child feel as if they are of secondary importance, as if they are having to compete for attention.

-• Sales people seek to recognise, understand and indulge the customer’s emotional needs.
-The more the sales person knows and understands the customer, the more the sales person will be able to target those needs.
+The more the salesperson knows and understands the customer, the better they will be able to target those needs.
 They also know that emotional needs are the most powerful motivators in shaping behaviour.

-Just as the sales person wants to know why a customer is interested in a specific product a parent needs to know what makes their child tick.
+Just as the salesperson wants to know why a customer is interested in a specific product, a parent needs to know what makes their child tick.
 It is only when they have that knowledge that they can tap into it and develop positive behaviours.

 A parent doesn’t tell their child that they need to go to the pet shop to buy some pet food – that’s a chore.
-To the animal-loving child it’s far better to tell him that he’s going to the pet shop to look at some of the baby animals.
+To the animal-loving child, it’s far better to tell him that he’s going to the pet shop to look at some of the baby animals.

 Similarly, parents must use words and expressions that their child understands.
-A young child is especially appreciative of the use of more tones and when extra emphasis is placed on key words as it helps them to better grasp the meaning of what is being said.
+A young child is especially appreciative of the use of more tones, and when extra emphasis is placed on key words, as it helps them to better grasp the meaning of what is being said.

-• The sales person must know what they’re talking about.
-The customer must have confidence in the sales person to be sure that they are being offered the right product.
+The customer must have confidence in the salesperson to ensure they are being offered the right product.

-These sales techniques when used in a parenting situation can make life so much easier and less fraught for the parent.
+These sales techniques, when used in a parenting situation, can make life so much easier and less fraught for the parent.

 Similarly, in being asked to do something, a child will want to know what’s in it for him.
 This is especially true if the child is already doing something.
 Why would they want to stop what they are doing unless the new activity seemed to be better?

 By offering a child limited alternatives, the parent is setting out the child’s options.
-In choosing which of two shirts to wear, he won’t think of the third option which is to not want to wear a shirt at all.
+In choosing which of two shirts to wear, he won’t think of the third option, which is to not want to wear a shirt at all.

 “You like the size of it?”